Sidray-Infinity/Centralized_P2P/README.md

 <img src="images/CP2P_logo.png" alt="logo" width=200
             height=180></p>

-# Centralized Peer-to-Peer architecture for File Sharing
+# Centralized Peer-to-Peer File Sharing Architecture

 The aim of this project is to provide a file sharing system, among the peers connected to the network, administered by a centralized server.